Hives vs. Rash: Which Do I Have?

 Hives vs. Rash

 Hives are only one type of rash, and each one is a distinct condition with its own causes, symptoms, and medical treatments.
 To manage symptoms and prevent complications, you need to properly identify the condition and its triggers.
-The specialists at Florida Medical Clinic can help you with that.
+The specialists at Florida Medical Clinic Orlando Health can help you with that.
 And if the symptoms persist or are severe, they can provide all the necessary medical attention.

 Get to Know Dr. Sami Nallamshetty